The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 If the lab value is an ANC greater than 1000 cells/mm3, the recommendation is to maintain the dose.

 If the lab value is an ANC from 500 cells/mm3 to 1000 cells/mm3, the recommendation is to interrupt tocilizumab dosing.
-When the ANC is greater than 1000 cells/mm3, resume tocilizumab at 4 mg/kg and increase to 8 mg/kg as clinically appropriate.
+When the ANC is greater than 1000 cells/mm3, resume IV tocilizumab at 4 mg/kg and increase to 8 mg/kg as clinically appropriate.
+For patients receiving subcutaneous tocilizumab, resume at every other week and increase frequency to every week as clinically appropriate.

 If the lab value is an ANC less than 500 cells/mm3, the recommendation is to discontinue tocilizumab.